theodox/tadwtf/tadwtf_outline.md

 NEED TO ADD THEME:  "DON"T WASTE TALENT!!!!!""

 Hooks
-I : What's a TA
+I : What's a TA?
 ===================
 * intro / credits
 * Aim of the talk: